 This morning he finally asked me a question that begged for the truth: If we gave Daisy Mae away because someone needed her more than us … when are we going to get another dog?

 I took a long sip of coffee while I thought about that and said simply, “We aren’t going to get another dog.
 Maybe a turtle, but not another dog.”

 But I don’t think that’s going to be the end of it.
-DJ’s got the questioning glint in his eye and nothing I’ve said so far has made it dissipate.
-I think as parent-team we might need to have another discussion about this tonight, just Jesse and me.
-I’m wondering if my push to omit the truth with DJ isn’t causing him more harm than good.
-I’m wondering if DJ’s just too smart and curious for the path I wanted him to go down.
+David’s got the questioning glint in his eye and nothing I’ve said so far has made it dissipate.
+I think as parent-team we might need to have another discussion about this tonight, just Chris and me.
+I’m wondering if my push to omit the truth with David isn’t causing him more harm than good.
+I’m wondering if David’s just too smart and curious for the path I wanted him to go down.

 Because at some point we’re going to have to tell him.
 I mean, we can’t hide it from him forever that he’s allergic to dogs.